The VA loan program has opened the doors of homeownership to millions of military members, veterans and their families since 1944.

 The single biggest benefit of VA loans is the ability to purchase a home with no money down.
-Nearly 9 in 10 VA homebuyers take advantage of this significant financial opportunity.
+About 80 percent of VA buyers take advantage of this significant financial opportunity.

-Buyers can also ask a seller to cover all of their closing costs.
+Buyers can also ask a seller to cover all of their loan-related closing costs and contribute up to 4 percent of the loan to cover additional expenses.
 Some VA homebuyers won’t ultimately spend any money out of pocket to close on their loan.

 But successful VA borrowers will have some cash on hand to begin the process.
 You’ll typically put down a good faith deposit – known as earnest money – with your offer on a home.

 You’ll also need to cover the cost of the appraisal, and you’ll absolutely want to pay for a home inspection.
 Appraisal costs can vary by region.

 VA buyers can look to recoup most of these costs at closing.
 Talk with your loan specialist about what kind of money you might need up front and what you can likely get back.

 Getting preapproved for a VA loan is a critical step, and one that successful VA homebuyers know all too well.